ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 ##### JAVA Runtime API

-New runtime java API is introduced for creating distinct errors which supports hierarchical errors.
+A new runtime Java API is introduced for creating distinct errors.
 ```java
 BError createError(Module module, String errorTypeName, BString message, BError cause, Object details)
 ```

-The runtime java API 'createDistinctError' is deprecated and recommend to use above error creation API.
+With this change, the `createDistinctError` runtime Java API has been deprecated.

 ##### Configurable Variables

-Improved error messages for configurable variables by including more information and `Config.toml` line numbers.
+Improved error messages are introduced for configurable variables by including more information and the relevant `Config.toml` line numbers.
 #### Standard Library

 #### Code to Cloud